1110 W Green St

 You can find my publications here: Inspire-HEP

-In my latest work, 'GFiRe - a Gauge Field integrator for Reheating', we present a new lattice code to study the fascinating non-linear dynamics of the inflaton field in the early stages of the evolution of our universe.
+In my work, 'GFiRe - a Gauge Field integrator for Reheating', we present a new lattice code to study the fascinating non-linear dynamics of the inflaton field in the early stages of the evolution of our universe.
 We can simulate realistic scenarios involving a non-perturbatively coupled inflaton to gauge fields and capture exciting phenomena such as non-thermal phase transitions and cosmic defects formation during preheating.